Boeing aims to strengthen engineering oversight after panel review

 No employee has been fired over the development of the 737 MAX, he said.

-Boeing Commercial Airplanes Chief Engineer John Hamilton told Reuters that Boeing and European rival Airbus SE (AIR.PA) meet several times a year to share data on safety.
+Boeing Commercial Airplanes Chief Engineer John Hamilton told Reuters that Boeing and European rival Airbus SE meet several times a year to share data on safety.

 “The next time we get together, I am sure we will be sharing learnings from the MAX accidents,” Hamilton said.